Caddickbrown/SApps/README.md

 It does contain the "App" in Python and C++ though as this was an older application prior to the SApp project.

+### ExApps
+ExApps are a collection of Apps that don't fit the single page philosophy.
+They are however tangentially related to the main project.
+Details of any ExApps can be found in the ExApps folder.

 ## Dependencies
 I try to reduce the dependencies as much as possible, but some may be necessary for the functionality of the application.